 gcloud compute ssh < Node Name > --zone=< Zone Of Your Node >

-To create a storage pool you must first mount the external disk to the cluster.
+To create a storage pool you must first mount the external disk to all required nodes in the cluster.

 sudo mkdir /mnt/openebs_disk